WolfcrafterHD/Lupina-s-Unity-Engine-6-Script-Repository/SFX\Music Manager/v2.0/README.txt

 - Only Audio of the Category Music can be 2D, everything else will be set to 3D sound.
 - ALL Audio will play on Awake.
 - You may only work with ONE AudioMixer, you need to Organize with AudioMixerGroups
+- If you want to assing a Reference at game start via GetCompnent NEVER do in void Awake, do so in void Start, else you get the NullReference Error

 How to use:
 - prepare audio mixers